StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 ## Add an event handler to a view

 You can add an event handler to a view from the StackState UI Events Perspective.
+Event handlers respond to health state change events and run event handler functions to generate alerts.

 ![Add an event handler](/.gitbook/assets/event_handlers_tab.png)